RackHD/docs/docs/rackhd/ubuntu_package_installation.rst

   git clone https://github.com/RackHD/RackHD.git

 a.3.
-Run the ansible playbooks, it will install the prerequisites packages, install RackHD debian packages, copy default config files..
+Run the ansible playbooks

+These will install the prerequisite packages, install the RackHD debian packages, and copy default configuration files

 .. code::

   cd RackHD/packer/ansible
   ansible-playbook -c local -i "local," rackhd_package.yml

-a.4.
+a.4.Starting RackHD services

 All the services are upstart and have logs in /var/log/upstart.
 Start with 'start on-[something]'  Verify with 'ps | aux | grep node'

 (b) Install/Configure with Step by Step Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**b.1** Install the prerequisite packages:
+b.1.
+Install the prerequisite packages:

 .. code::